 Whenever the discussion turns to internet connections and their performance, it won’t be long before someone mentions bandwidth.

-Basically, then, it’s all about how your internet connection performs and how well it handles the volumes of data needed by your business.
+It’s all about how your internet connection performs and how well it handles the volumes of data needed by your business.

 Never mind the speed, feel the width